samuelhnrq/sapfy/README.md

     the actual physical output.
 - **Supports pauses** - You can pause and resume whenever, the final song will be intact, no silence, as if it were never paused
+- **We can detect corrupted/wrongly recorded/incomplete tracks** - And even
+    delete them if you want.

 ## Installation